Avicity7/pyhelp/operators/multiplication/README.md

 ## Multiplication

 In Python, the `*` sign is used to refer to multiplication.
-However, multiplication is not entirely constrained to integers and floats only.
+However, the multiplication is not entirely constrained to integers and floats only.

 ### Table of Multiplication

-Here, you'll see what types you're able to multiply together with.
-The general rule of thumb is to add only common types, and try not to add two variables with different types.
+Here, you'll see what types you're able to multiply together.
+The general rule of thumb is to add only common types and try not to add two variables with different types.

 |          | Strings   | Integers | Floats    | Lists     |
 |----------|-----------|----------|-----------|-----------|